jieter/Leaflet.Sync/README.md

 Leaflet.Sync
 ============

 Synchronized view of two maps.
-Tested with Leaflet 0.7.x and Leaflet 0.8-dev (48677f2).
+Tested with Leaflet 0.7.7.

 [More information in original blog post by @turban](http://blog.thematicmapping.org/2013/06/creating-synchronized-view-of-two-maps.html)